AmpersandJS/ampersand-react-mixin/README.md

 Or you can explicitly call `watch` on the component and pass an ampersand model, state, or collection object.

-If it's a collection it listens to `'add remove reset'` if it's a `State` object it listens to `'change'`
+If it's a collection, it listens to `'add remove reset sort'` events.
+If it's a `State` object, it listens to `'change'` events.

 ## install